sskibin22/My-malloc-Project/README.md

         -> If a user calls malloc() to request 0 or negative bytes, then malloc() should return a null pointer and an informative error message should be displayed.
 Test 5 of break_things() is run to verify that this property holds.

-    c) malloc() should exhibit memory safety, meaning that it does not allocate a chunk that extends beyond the boundaries of our memory array
+    c) malloc() should exhibit memory safety, meaning that it does not allocate a chunk that extends beyond the boundaries of memory[].

         -> This property is partially tested through item 2a above.
 Another essential test is to ensure that malloc() does not allocate a chunk that extends beyond the boundaries of memory[], even when the request is smaller than total free memory.
 Test 5 of break_things() tests an example of this scenario.

-    d) free() should detect and report usage errors, including 1) trying to free() addresses not obtained with malloc(); 2) trying to free() addresses within memory[] but not at the start of a payload; 3) calling free() more than once on the same pointer
+    d) free() should detect and report usage errors, including:
+        1) trying to free() addresses not obtained with malloc();
+        2) trying to free() addresses within memory[] but not at the start of a payload; and

-        -> Try doing each of these, ensure a correct, informative error message is sent to the terminal

-    e) The library should minimize memory fragmentation

-        -> see task5() in memgrind.c
+        3) calling free() more than once on the same pointer.

+        -> Test 7 of break_things() attempts one instance of each of these usage errors and verifies that appropriate messages are printed.